 Medium Roasted Gourmet Coffee

-This type of organic coffee beans falls between the two categories, as mentioned above.
+This type of coffee beans falls between the two categories, as mentioned above.
 They come in a light brown color and have a subtle taste similar to that of caramel.
 Most beans that are commercially available are best suited to medium roasts.

 Low or no use of Pesticides in Organic Coffee